Tutoring Services

 -The Cricket in Times Square by George Selden

 *Handwriting classes will focus on both print and cursive.
 The class will be divided into two groups.
 I will instruct each group in either print or cursive for 10 minutes while the other group is working independently on copy work.
-The copyworb passages are from the books we are reading in class.
+The copywork passages are from the books we are reading in class.
 Parents will be able to decide to have their child in the print or cursive group.

 *World History classes will be reading several books for our spine text.
 This year we will be studying the time period of 1800-1900.
 This class is for 4th-6th graders.
 Each class we will read a section of our spine text supplemented with historical articles and images, orally narrate the reading, study maps of events taking place in the reading, chart historical events in their Book of Centuries and write a written narration of the day's reading.